 Get an Oregon Trip Permit Today

-A Trip Permit also positions a carrier to use a registered vehicle in a unique manner.
+A Trip Permit also positions a carrier to use a registered vehicle uniquely.

 How Can I Get the Oregon Trip Permit?

-Make sure that write down which state the license applies to.
+Make sure that you write down which state the license applies to.

-The DOT will ask for the make, model, and year of the vehicle.
+The DOT will ask for the vehicle's make, model, and year.
 You’ll also need to submit the VIN: vehicle identification number.
-Check out DOT Compliant Drug and Alcohol Program .
+Check out the DOT Compliant Drug and Alcohol Program .

 Say that the Oregon DMV doesn’t have a record of your vehicle.

 You’ll then need to submit a copy of your insurance policy or insurance card.
-You might also have to fill-in more information about your vehicle’s insurance.
-This can include your policy number and the insurance company name.
+You might also have to fill in more information about your vehicle’s insurance.
+This can include your policy number and the name of the insurance company.
 (This only applies to motor vehicles.)